- Which is Best – Business Broker, M&A Advisor, or an Investment Banker? - October 2, 2023

 The Pareto’s Principle as applied to your business is a great way to increase profit using 80/20 rule and is a worthy exercise if you desire to improve cash flow and increase the value of your business.
-However, many entrepreneurs struggle to recognize where they are making money and where they are not!
+However, many business owners struggle to recognize where they are making money and where they are not!

-To the delight of many successful entrepreneurs, the Pareto’s Principle applied to their customer base gross revenues tells them exactly the source of their profit as well as their unprofitable relationships.
+To the delight of many successful business owner, the Pareto’s Principle applied to their customer base gross revenues tells them exactly the source of their profit as well as their unprofitable relationships.
 By applying Pareto’s Principle, also known as the 80/20 Rule, an entrepreneur will uncover the true source of their company’s profit.

 Pareto’s Principle Definition